Hub libary's $1m boost | Dandenong Star Journal

 “Investments like this help create local jobs and ongoing employment opportunities.”

-A Greater Dandenong Council spokesperson said the council was “thrilled” with the grant for “much needed community infrrastructure”.
+A Greater Dandenong Council spokesperson said the council was “thrilled” with the grant for “much needed community infrastructure”.

 The hub was in its “detailed design and documentation” phase, including the analysis of community consultation responses for the playground.